MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 1. Back on the **docoretmprofile04 \| Endpoints**** page, select **+ Add**.

-   > **Note:** Next, you will add an endpoint representing the other Azure App Service web app deployed to the West US Azure region.
+   > **Note:** Next, you will add an endpoint representing the other Azure App Service web app deployed to the West Europe Azure region.

 1. In the **Add endpoint** pane, perform the following actions:

    - Ensure that **Azure endpoint** appears in the **Type** drop-down list.
-   - In the **Name** text box, enter **DevOps Core web app - West US**.
+   - In the **Name** text box, enter **DevOps Core web app - West Europe**.
    - Ensure that the **Enable Endpoint** checkbox is selected.
    - In the **Target resource type** drop-down list, select **App Service**.
-   - In the **Target resource** drop-down list, in the **devops-core-03b-RG** section, select the name of the App Service web app in the West US Azure region.
+   - In the **Target resource** drop-down list, in the **rg-az400-eshoponweb-westeurope** section, select the name of the App Service web app in the West Europe Azure region.
    - In the **Priority** text box, enter **2**.
    - Ensure that the **Health Checks** are enabled.